Cosolvent: Green technologies

 The versatile and variable nature of cosolvents has allowed them to be used in many applications regarding green technology.
 One such application is in the processing of polymer solar cells, where cosolvents have been recognized as being important additives to reduce phase separation of main solvent into droplets, which disrupts continuity in the sample and leads to less favorable morphologies.
 In most cases, a cosolvent is used in 1-10% by volume and acts by encouraging polymer aggregation in either the casting or solution evaporation stages.
 While the use of cosolvents in this context is nearly ubiquitous in organic solar cell research, there remains a lack of understanding on the dynamical processes by which cosolvency achieves this effect.

 Cosolvents also play an important role in the production of biofuels from assorted biomass.
-For example, in efforts to convert used sunflower oil into biodiesel via transesterifcation, the utilization of a cosolvent in methanol was found responsible for improving product conversion from 78% to near completion in a short time frame.
+For example, in efforts to convert used sunflower oil into biodiesel via transesterification, the utilization of a cosolvent in methanol was found responsible for improving product conversion from 78% to near completion in a short time frame.
 In another example, a tetrahydrofuran-water mixture was found to be incredibly effective in extracting lignin from biomass to yield fermentable sugars, despite that both THF and water are poor solvents for this purpose.
 By simplifying the synthesis and processing procedures for these and other developing green technologies, cosolvents are reducing waste from lost yields, poor solubility of substrates, and excess processing.
 As time moves forward, even better systems are being developed, and directed research into greener cosolvents is being explored.